 Slipping on hardwood floors or icy sidewalks can put a lot of extra strain on your dog’s joints.
-Carpet runners or dog booties may help your dog maintain his footing and reduce the amount of strain he puts on his joints just by walking around the house.
+Carpet runners or dog booties may help your dog maintain their footing.
+They can also reduce the amount of strain your dog puts on their joints just by walking around the house.

 #5 – Use a ramp

-It might be too difficult for your dog to hop into your car or onto your bed all by himself.
+It might be too difficult for your dog to hop into your car or onto your bed.
 Jumping can be extremely painful for dogs with joint problems, so ramps and stairs can make a big difference in your dog’s quality of life.

 #6 – Keep nails trimmed

 “If nails are too long they can change the gait on the dog, causing skeletal changes and arthritis in the foot/toes.”